 In 2019, all the non-financial objectives were achieved with the exceptions of one Regulatory project and the Commercialization element leading to a total achievement of 30% at Target.
 However, given the Company's overall financial results, the Compensation Committee reduced the payout under the STIP to 25% at Target.
 The Leadership objectives were achieved by each of the NEOs, but due to the Company's performance, management recommended and the Compensation Committee approved, that payout of this portion be at 80% of target for Mr. Huston and Ms. Skeffington and at 70% of target for Mr. Andrle and Mr. Simpson.
 Achievements for Mr. Andrle and Mr. Simpson were considered at 70% given their departures from their roles within the Company.
-This resulted in the following payouts in relation to the leadership objective: Mr. Huston at 80% (resulting in a payment of 12% of Target (80% of 15%)); Ms. Skeffington at 80% (resulting in a payment of 12% of Target (80% of 15%)); Mr. Andrle at 70% (resulting in a payout of 14% of Target (70% of 20%)).
+This resulted in the following payouts in relation to the leadership objective: Mr. Huston at 80% (resulting in a payment of 12% of Target (80% of 15%)); Ms. Skeffington at 80% (resulting in a payment of 12% of Target (80% of 15%)); Mr. Andrle at 70% (resulting in a payout of 14% of Target (70% of 20%); and Mr. Simpson at 70% (resulting in a payment of 14% of Target (70% of 20%)).